 Towards the end of the decade, the popular Swedish Touring Car Championship arrived at Anderstorp, with the Super Tourers soon becoming the top draw at the circuit, while the FIA International Sports Car Series for prototypes added some overseas interest in 1998.

 The modern era

 In 2000 the circuit underwent renovation, with the addition of a perimeter road for emergency access for the first time.
 Further extensive renovation came in 2006, with the construction of permanent pit garages.
 This allowed the return of a FIA World Championship event in 2007, when the WTCC paid a one-off visit, with the crowds going home happy when Rickard Rydell won the second of the two races in a guest drive for Chevrolet.

-Since then, the circuit has maintained a domestic-based calendar and ongoing issues over noise complaints have led to the circuit's future being cloudy.
+Since then, the circuit has maintained a domestic-based calendar and ongoing issues over noise complaints have led to the circuit's calendar being more restricted.
 With only 22 'noisy' days allowed, track bosses have chosen to reduce the number of race dates in favour of increased testing days, where noise limits can be more easily enforced.
-The last major race was the visit of the TTA touring car championship in 2012 and the current major event is a round of the Swedish Long Distance Cup.
+Today the headline event is the annual return of the Scandinavian TCR Series, the current iteration of the STCC.